-Ian Ritchie writes poetry in order better to understand a project’s beginning, using words to investigate the particularities or challenges of a site, and the process of composition and systems thinking to bring ideas into focus.
+Ian Ritchie writes poetry in order to better understand a project’s beginning, using words to investigate the particularities or challenges of a site.
+The reductive process and act of composition bring his ideas into focus.

 His calligraphic etchings imagine the shape or spirit of commissions in simple but powerful strokes.

-Variably pragmatic and philosophical, often witty, his aphorisms on work and life – from the importance of light to the nature and possibility of progress – reveal a modernist’s belief in the potential of architecture to improve society.
+Alternately pragmatic, philosophical and witty, his aphorisms on work and life range from the importance of light to the nature of progress.

-Published by the Royal Academy and available in their online shop.
+Published by the Royal Academy of Arts and available in their online shop.